What exactly is a recovery warrior? And how can you become one?

 When I was deep in the disorder, I feared I was nothing but an empty shell.
 After obsessing over my body for decades, I worried I didn’t even have an identity below the food shit.
 Oh how I was wrong.

 Getting to know yourself is one of the most amazing parts of recovery.

 Learning to explore my likes, interests, hobbies, and preferences is exciting and life affirming.
 Giving myself permission to try new things and letting go of the need to do everything perfectly has opened me up to so many new experiences.
 Digging into the what matters most to me, my values, my quirks, and my pleasures helps me understand that I am so much more than just a person who struggles with food.

 I am a quirky, artistic, and spiritual woman who loves children, connecting with others, learning, and writing.
 Reconnecting to my wise self, I understand that art is one of my favorite ways to be in the present moment and to express my soul.
 I have taken up so many new interests and hobbies since choosing recovery.
 From Taekwondo to playing the psaltry (look it up if you’ve never heard of it), I fill my time with so much more than food and calories.

 Yes, letting go of an eating disorder is terrifying (see #2) but it also opens up space to rediscover who your authentic self truly is.

 Recovery warriors speak their truth.
 They don’t shrink just because they have a differing opinion.
 And they don’t hold their tongue because they fear what others may think of them.

-While being kind and compassionate, a recovery warrior uses her voice when compelled to speak her truth.
+While being kind and compassionate, a recovery warrior uses their voice when compelled to speak their truth.